elidianesampaiotrabuco/ABNCGReworked/README.md

-## Umbral Abyss
+## ASTerisk's Brand New Cube Game REWORKED!

-upcoming game-in-game modification... xd
+Basically GD, but remastered as a cool platformer game!
+(HEAVY WIP)

-- dark interface and new sounds
+- Interface with Discord-ish colors and new sounds
-- new levels (story ones and infinity run)
+- New levels (Story ones and infinity run)
-- new game-modes: infinity run, story mode
+- New game modes: Endless mode (OH MY GOD A BALDI'S BASICS REFERENCE!!!!), Story mode
-- animated char
+- You now play as ASTerisk, the creator of this mod, instead of some kind of a random guy.

-\- user95401, Umbral Abyss
+\- user95401, creator of Umbral Abyss and his other mods

 <img src="logo.png" width="150" alt="the mod's logo" />